Willet Green Miller Centre: Architecture

 The Willet Green Miller Centre was designed by Townend Stefura, Baleshta Nicholls Architects, now known as Belanger-Salach.
 The design team was composed of John Stefura, Rick Yallowega, Denis Comtois, Tony Niro, and Ted Matheson.
 John Stefura was the principal architect at the time with Rick Yallowega, a junior partner at the time but who would eventually become a principal architect, during the time of Nicholls Yallowega Bélanger Architects before it became Belanger-Salach Architects.

 The structure consists of three structures, each having their own purpose.
-The center structure supports the geologists' administrative offices, while the south is reserved for the scientists, equipping them with a state-of-the-art lab utilized for geological research.
+The centre structure supports the geologists' administrative offices, while the south is reserved for the scientists, equipping them with a state-of-the-art lab utilized for geological research.
 The third and final segment of the building is more industrial in nature.
 It houses a mine hoist rope testing facility, as that portion of the structure is prepared with specific qualities that mitigate the aftershock caused by the hoist rope’s failure.